Tips for Mapping Solids to MODFLOWBy aquaveo on March 17, 2021

 When adding solids to your MODFLOW project, the additional complexity can cause issues in the model run.
 To avoid undesirable outcomes, here are some tips for mapping solids to MODLOW:

 - GMS contains an advanced option called Set Operations.
 Generally speaking, Set Operations are no longer recommended methods for creating solids in most cases.
-It is recommended that you use the horizons approach instead. the horizon approach to generate solids creates solids that typically better fit into the MODFLOW model.
+It is recommended that you use the horizons approach instead.

 - Using a Raster Catalog can aid generating solids.
 The Fill/Clip method will help preserve the same distribution of materials while hopefully addressing any gaps or other instabilities preventing a successful Solids to MODFLOW operation.